 The marketing conversation focuses on resolution because resolution is a single number that scales linearly.
 The variable that actually matters more for film grading and color recovery is bit depth — the number of distinct color values per channel.

-If you have to choose between a 4K H.264 scan (8-bit) and a 2K ProRes 4444 XQ scan (12-bit) from the same source, the 2K ProRes file will hold up better through any editorial or color work you put it through.
-Resolution rebuilds during upscaling; bit depth doesn’t recover after compression.
-The depth dimension is invisible in marketing but decisive for any project that touches color.
+The practical consequence: if you were choosing between a 4K H.264 scan (8-bit) and a 4K ProRes 422 HQ scan (10-bit), the ProRes file holds up significantly better through any editorial or color work.
+Resolution can be rebuilt somewhat via upscaling; bit depth doesn’t recover after compression.
+Bit depth is invisible in marketing but decisive for any project that touches color — which is why FPL's Preservation tier delivers 10-bit ProRes rather than an 8-bit H.264-only output.

 For deeper coverage of how bit depth and codec choices interact with archival use, ProRes, DPX, H.264 — choosing your output format is the longer companion piece.